mui/mui-x/docs/data/date-pickers/date-time-range-picker/date-time-range-picker.md

   It renders the view inside a modal and does not allow editing values directly inside the field.

 - The `DateTimeRangePicker` component which renders `DesktopDateTimeRangePicker` or `MobileDateTimeRangePicker` depending on the device it runs on.

-- The `StaticDateTimeRangePicker` component which renders without the popover/modal and field.

 {{"demo": "ResponsiveDateTimeRangePickers.js"}}